Eniola-Hannah/Pixar-Films-Analysis/README.md

 For each of the key business questions, SQL queries were used to extract meaningful insights:

 ### Financial Analysis
 a.
-Identified the top 5 highest-grossing films with 'Inside Out 2' being the highest.
+The top 5 highest-grossing pixar films are
+   - 'Inside Out 2' with a figure of 1698030965
+   - 'Incredibles 2' with a figure of 1242805359
+   - 'Toy Story 4' with a figure of 1073394593
+   - 'Toy Story 3' with a figure of 1066969703
+   - 'Finding Dory' with a figure of 1028570889

 b.
+Over the years, Pixar films have performed remarkably well financially, with 17 generating high profits, 7 yielding lower profits, and only 4 resulting in losses.
 Found the relationship between budget and box office earning:
    - 12 films happen to be 'block busters'
    - 8 films were a 'Hit'
    - 2 films were 'Break even'